anon-blue/anon.blue/README.txt

-                                      I am a man and I d
+                                      I am a man and I do not know where I foste r my pwnm
                                                                       zzzduibuqi
 dnjndkkvdi            worning: